In a world that is often unsafe, a truly safe relationship is a radical space

 Most importantly it’s about what works for you, what your intentions are and what you want to accomplish in our time together.

 Many individuals I work with continue working together for a long period of time, both because of the complexity of attachment wounds and trauma recovery, and also because they value and experience it as a deep expression of self care.
 But I am quite enthusiastic and excited about offering short term targeted support as well.
 We tend to stay more focused on the present and include a lot of experiential support - including nervous system education and practicing skills/movements in session together.
-This is often the work I do with individuals that want to manage stress better and are in a particularly stressful period of time whether that be parenting, big life transitions, periods of uncertainty etc.

 We will explore this together in the first session building a flexible plan from there.